Spectral Truncation Kernels: Noncommutativity in $C^*$-algebraic Kernel Machines: Conclusion and Discussion

 \subsection{Acknowledgements}

-The representer theorem stated in Appendix~\ref{ap:representer} is pointed out by Ms. Miho Mukohara.
+The representer theorem stated in Appendix~\ref{ap:representer} is pointed out by Dr. Miho Mukohara.
 We would like to thank her for the helpful discussion.
-We would also like to thank Mr. Noboru Isobe for a constructive discussion.
-Hachem Kadri is partially supported by grant ANR-19-CE23-0011 from the French National Research Agency.
-Masahiro Ikeda is partially supported by grant JPMJCR1913 from JST CREST.
+We would also like to thank Dr. Noboru Isobe for a constructive discussion.
+Ayoub Hafid was partially supported by FoPM, WINGS Program, the University of Tokyo.
+Masahiro Ikeda was partially supported by grant JPMJCR1913 from JST CREST and 24K21316, 25K24910 from JSPS KAKENHI.
+Hachem Kadri was partially supported by grant ANR-19-CE23-0011 from the French National Research Agency.